cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 -   tick_id: The tick of the observation on which the action is taken.
 -   timestamp: The time of the action.
 -   content: The serialized protobuf message representing an action from a specific actor.
-In a particular trial, the actual message type for the action space is defined in the `cogment.yaml` file for each actor class in section `actor_classes:action:space`.
+In a particular trial, the actual message type for the action space is defined in the spec file for each actor class in section `actor_classes:action:space`.
 Note that the specific actor represented is defined by the enclosing message.

 ### `Message`